umbraesoulsbane/dnsTools/README.md

   - Allows Bulk DNS Lookups against specific Name Servers
   - Allows for a "source" Name Server to compare entries
   - Allow for processing existing AWS Route 53 exports to run compares
+- whoVille.cfm: Performs a Whois Lookup on a Domain or IP Address.
 - dbParse.cfm: Parses a Bind output file to list contents.
   - This may not assume a standard Bind file.
 Was designed for unknown provided file.